web3-storage/web3.storage/README.md

 ⁂ https://dweb.link/ipfs/bafybeid6gpbsqkpfrsx6b6ywrt24je4xqe4eo4y2wldisl6sk7byny5uky
 ```

 Use it anywhere you can get a shell.
 Get creative!
-For example, we use this for perfomance testing the [upload speed in CI](https://github.com/web3-storage/web3.storage/blob/9fafc830b841da0dd6bd5319c77febaded232240/.github/workflows/cron-test.yml#L36)!
+For example, we use this for performance testing the [upload speed in CI](https://github.com/web3-storage/web3.storage/blob/9fafc830b841da0dd6bd5319c77febaded232240/.github/workflows/cron-test.yml#L36)!

 Run `w3 --help` or have a look at https://github.com/web3-storage/web3.storage/tree/main/packages/w3#readme to find out everything it can do.